DylanCerv/DylanCerv/README.md

 <img width="55%" align="right" alt="Github" src="https://raw.githubusercontent.com/onimur/.github/master/.resources/git-header.svg" />

-- 🔭 I’m currently working on  Soy Estudiante
+- 🔭 I’m currently developing my project Sethor.

-- 🌱 I’m currently learning Git, Java y GitHub
+- 🌱 I’m learning new technologies as I venture into different environments.

-- 👯 I’m looking to collaborate on Proyectos
+- 👯 I’m currently exploring and working on different projects, for example Sethor.

-- 💬 Ask me about Sql, Java, C#, JavaScript
+- 💬 Ask me about anything related to programming or the world of business

-- ⚡ Fun fact: Me gustan los girasoles.
+- ⚡ Curious fact: I like to meet new people to learn everything in practice.

 <br>